meireles/paper_template/README.md

 1. The cycle of `pull`, write, `commit`, `push` happens normally, __without worrying about the `subrepo`.__
 2. If Overleaf is set up, remember that:
     1. I'll have two remotes to `push` and `pull` from!
-    2. Overleaf makes `commits` from their web interface when you snapshot a version.
-Great feature!
+    2. Overleaf creates `commits` from their web interface when you snapshot a version -- so you need to remember to `pull` changes!
-3. For quick bibliography hacks, __use the `quick_fix_bibtexlib` directory!__

 ### 4. Updating your local `bibtexlib`.